-Cairndhu Golf Club was formed in 1928 as Larne Town Golf Club and the members played on a 9-hole course at The Roddins, in Larne.
-Due to industrial development in the town, the club was forced to move to their present location, just north of Larne, thirty years later.
+Cairndhu Golf Club was formed in 1928 as Larne Town Golf Club and the members played on a 9-hole course designed by C.A.
+MacKenzie (brother of Alister MacKenzie) at The Roddins, in Larne.
+Due to industrial development in the town, the club was forced to move to its present location, just north of Larne, thirty years later.
 John S.F.
-Morrison – a partner of the famous golf architect Harry Colt – designed another 9-hole course which was quickly extended to a full 18-hole layout in 1963.
+Morrison – a partner of the famous golf architect Harry Colt – designed another 9-hole course which was quickly extended to a full 18-hole layout by the same architect in 1963.

 Sir Thomas Dixon once owned the land and his wife was a keen botanist – this explains why there is such a great variety of trees and shrubs throughout the course.